-All cattle and deer must be tagged with a NAIT approved RFID tag and registered in the NAIT online system within six months of birth or before they move off farm, whichever comes first.
+All cattle and deer must be tagged with a NAIT approved RFID tag and registered in the NAIT online system within 180 days of birth or before they move off farm, whichever comes first.

-Once NAIT animals are tagged, animal registration must be completed within 7 days, or before their first off farm movement.
+Once NAIT animals are tagged, animal registration must be completed within 7 days, or before their first off farm movement, whichever comes first.

 - NAIT tags cannot be removed without permission from NAIT